exoplatform/crowdin-maven-plugin/crowdin-maven-plugin/readme.txt

 There are three main elements: the plugin, the communication with Crowdin API, the file model.

 1. File model
-The plugin defines and uses a class CrowdinFile that extends the java.io.File class.
-It adds a few attributes of a file in Crowdin, such as:
+The model consists in 2 classes: CrowdinFile and CrowdinTranslation.
+CrowdinFile represents a master file on Crowdin, with the following attributes:
+- a pointer to the actual File
+- the path and name on Crowdin
+- the project (cs, ks etc) to use in the full file name
-- the type of the file (properties, xml)
+- the type of file (properties only at the moment)

-- whether the file is a master (w/o language code) or a translation -- if yes, the language
+CrowdinTranslation inherits from CrowdinFile, and adds the following attributes:
--- if yes, a reference to the master file
+- a pointer to the master CrowdinFile
-- a cleaned copy of the path of this file and its parent folder
+- the lang

+A third class CrowdinFileFactory allows to easily retrieve objects of the two classes above, after performing some common operation.
+One of the most important is the recognition of XML resource bundle files, to transform them automatically into Properties.

 2. Using the Crowdin API
 The plugin interacts with Crowdin thanks to its API (http://crowdin.net/page/api/).